itsvvill/stockUp/README.md

 ## User Features

 - Ability to change user name
+- Ability to update user profile picture
 - Ability to delete account

 ## Future Features

-- Ability to change or add profile picture
 - Additional metrics for transactions
 - Ability to update and create new categories